-QuillAudits is a smart contracts security audits platform provided by QuillHash Technologies.
-It’s a fully automated platform for getting smart contracts checked for security vulnerabilities as well as the efficiency of the code.
+QuillAudits is a smart contracts security audit platform designed by QuillHash Technologies.
+Its fully automated tools precisely analyze smart contracts for security vulnerabilities as well as the efficiency of the code.

 Smart contracts are logical codes that run over blockchain networks and govern the back-end functioning of decentralized applications.
 So, it’s essential for smart contracts to be secure as well as efficient enough to create a sustainable decentralized ecosystem.
 Often (accidentally) in the history of Ethereum, security holes in smart contracts might not have been taken care of and therefore have caused enough damage.

 Once a smart contract has been deployed on the blockchain network, it’s immutable and therefore security obviously being the foremost priority, it’s absolutely essential for a contract to be audited carefully before deploying on the main Ethereum network.
 The smart contract auditing process can be lengthy and difficult enough depending on the heaviness of the platform (for example, its essential for escrow contracts to be well scrutinized before deployment for public use) or the availability of the platform (there’s much more security in private/authorized blockchain networks rather than ĐApps on main Ethereum network).
 Automated contract auditing tools scan through the contract to find if any commonly encountered security vulnerability exists.
 So, according to the seriousness of the platform, there’s often a need for manual auditing beyond automated security analysis.
 Not only that, automated contract auditing tools analyze the gas usage of each and every action within the smart contract and help suggest optimizations and efficiency improvements.
 Gas cost in the Ethereum network is a vital parameter measuring the reach and affordability and thereby the long-term sustainability of the decentralized ĐApp platform.